MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/product-owner.md

 While a product had an owner assigned, only the members of that product owner group can edit the **Product owner** setting.

-The product owner is also visible on the released product form. putaway
+The product owner is also visible on the released product form.

 ## Product owners and releasing products